plumed/plumed2/user-doc/ISDB.md

 The following list contains descriptions of functions originally developed for the PLUMED-ISDB module.
 They can be used in combination with any other collective variable, function or bias also outside the ISDB module.

 @ISDB_FUNCTION@

+\page ISDBGeneric General Actions Documentation

+The following list contains descriptions of actions originally developed for the PLUMED-ISDB module.
+They can be used in combination with any other collective variable, function or bias also outside the ISDB module.

+@ISDB_GENERIC@

 \page ISDBBias Biases Documentation